 Should you have any questions regarding this notice, please call 301-636-2050.

-Effective Monday, July 10, 2017, plans for ALL NEW commercial building construction projects are required to be submitted through the County’s electronic plan review system (ePlan).
+Plans for ALL NEW commercial building construction projects are required to be submitted through the County’s electronic plan review system (ePlan).

 Visit Online Permit Services on DPIE’s website to: access the online portal, submit building permit application(s) directly into the County’s Permitting System, and select the ePlan option on the application so plans can be electronically submitted for review.
 For those customers returning to ePlan, you may click directly on the ePlan link.